Back

 • With a video resume, you have much more freedom and control over how you present yourself

-• uHired is the ideal platform for creating a video resume, offering tailored questions crafted by AI.
+• uhired is the ideal platform for creating a video resume, offering tailored questions crafted by AI.
 By responding to these questions, you can create a unique video resume

 • Unlike traditional resumes, there's no restriction to a single page, and you won't encounter generic questions like 'Why do you want to work for our company?'